-LEAPS are interdisciplinary pathways that combine classes, experiential learning, and mentorship to prepare students for careers.
-LEAPS help students identify and develop the knowledge and skills needed in specific professional realms or industries.
+The Liberal Education and Professional Success certificate is an optional enhancement to Wheaton’s Compass Curriculum.
+LEAPS are interdisciplinary pathways that combine classes, experiential learning and mentorship to prepare students for careers.
+LEAPS help students identify and develop the knowledge and skills needed in specific professional occupations.
 Each LEAPS pathway is overseen by a LEAPS advisor and a professional mentor from the alumni body or greater Wheaton community.
-LEAPS, by design, provide a structure for building a toolkit for success.

-Alumni and professional mentors work with Wheaton faculty in the design of LEAPS programs to ensure that the skills expected for positions in the industry are developed in the courses.
+Alumni and professional mentors work with Wheaton faculty in the design of LEAPS programs to ensure that students develop career-specific skills in their pathway courses.
 In addition, alumni and faculty partner with Career Services and Alumni Relations to identify internship and networking opportunities.
+LEAPS, by design, empowers students with the knowledge, skills and experience needed to successfully enter the workforce upon graduation.

 Approved LEAPS